 And every time you see a movie now, for the rest of your life, look for the sequence breaks and act climaxes, and setpieces.
 At first you will embarrass yourself in theaters, shouting out things like "Hot damn!"
 Or "Holy !@#$!!!"as you experience a climax.
 An Act Climax.
 But eventually, it will be as natural to you as breathing, and you will find yourself incorporating this rhythm into your storytelling without even having to think about it.
 You may even be doing it already.

 So go, go, watch some movies.
-It's WORK.
+It's WORK (don't you love this job?)
 And please, report your findings back here.

 I do full breakdowns of Chinatown, Harry Potter and the Sorcerer's Stone, Romancing the Stone, and The Mist, and act breakdowns of You've Got Mail, Jaws, Silence of the Lambs, Raiders of the Lost Ark in Screenwriting Tricks For Authors.

 I do full breakdowns of The Proposal, Groundhog Day, Sense and Sensibility, Romancing the Stone, Leap Year, Notting Hill, Four Weddings and a Funeral, Sea of Love, While You Were Sleeping and New in Town in Writing Love.

 - Amaxon DE

 If you're a romance writer, or have a strong love plot or subplot in your novel or script, then Writing Love: Screenwriting Tricks II is an expanded version of the first workbook with a special emphasis on love stories.

 - Smashwords (includes online viewing and pdf file)